ch4og/chatgpt-google-extension/README.md

 ## Build from source

 1. Clone the repo
-2. Install dependencies with `npm`
+2. Install dependencies with `npm i`
 3. `npm run build`
 4. Load `build/chromium/` or `build/firefox/` directory to your browser